mikeroyal/Steam-Deck-Guide/README.md

 [Dynamic Cloud Sync](https://steamcommunity.com/groups/steamworks/announcements/detail/3142949576401813670) is a tool that Steam will use  to automatically upload all modified save game data to the cloud prior to the device entering sleep mode.
 Users can then resume their game on any PC, laptop or other device.
 Steam will also automatically download any save game changes when users return to their Steam Deck and wake up the device.

 [Steam Cloud](https://partner.steamgames.com/doc/features/cloud) is a tool that provides an easy and transparent remote file storage system for your game.
 Files specified in the Auto-Cloud configuration or written to disk (created, modified, deleted, etc.) using the Cloud API will automatically be replicated to the Steam servers after the game exits.
 If the user changes computers, the files are automatically downloaded to the new computer prior to the game launching.
 The game can then access the files by reading them through the Cloud API or reading them directly from disk as usual.
 Avoid machine specific configurations such as video settings.

+[Gamescope](https://github.com/Plagman/gamescope) is a SteamOS session micro-compositing window manager formerly known as [steamcompmgr](https://github.com/ValveSoftware/steamos-compositor).

+[AMD FidelityFX Super Resolution (FSR)](https://www.amd.com/en/technologies/radeon-software-fidelityfx) is an open source, high-quality solution for producing high resolution frames from lower resolution inputs.
+It uses a collection of cutting-edge Deep Learning algorithms with a particular emphasis on creating high-quality edges, giving large performance improvements compared to rendering at native resolution directly.
+FSR enables “practical performance” for costly render operations, such as hardware ray tracing for the AMD RDNA™ and AMD RDNA™ 2 architectures.

+[Steam Hardware GitLab Repo](https://gitlab.steamos.cloud/SteamDeck/hardware) is a repository that contains CAD files for the external shell (surface topology) of Steam Deck, under a Creative Commons license.
+This includes an STP model, STL model, and drawings (DWG) for reference.

+[MangoHud](https://github.com/flightlessmango/MangoHud) is a Vulkan and OpenGL overlay for monitoring FPS, temperatures, CPU/GPU load and more.

+[GOverlay](https://github.com/benjamimgois/goverlay) is an open source project aimed to create a Graphical UI to manage Vulkan/OpenGL overlays.
+It is still in early development.

+[ReplaySorcery](https://github.com/matanui159/ReplaySorcery) is an open-source, instant-replay solution for Linux.

 [Getting your game ready for Steam Deck](https://partner.steamgames.com/doc/steamdeck/recommendations)